fbpx

 About Fortune Favors The Bold

 FFTB is an acronym for the popular proverb "Fortune Favors The Bold".
-It's highly used in content that promotes self improvement, motivation and success - via social media #FFTB, on blogs, in books, and is also sold on clothing and other merchandise.
+It's highly used in content that promotes self improvement, motivation and success - via social media #FFTB, in vlogs, in blogs, in books, and is also sold on clothing and other merchandise.

 Fun Fact About FFTB